Pagan background of Christmas

 Q: What's the best thing to put into a Christmas cake?

 A: Your teeth!

-Christmas is enjoyed by people all over the world and there's no need for you to be upset over the ignorance of others.
+Christmas is enjoyed by people all over the world (see for example Christmas in Japan) and there's no need for you to be upset over the ignorance of others.
 Jesus was born in the humblest of settings; indeed his whole life showed us the importance of humility.
 He taught us not to be judgmental.
 He taught us now to love.

 So enjoy Christmas, wherever you are, whoever you are and whatever your beliefs.

 It's understood that the old French word for pretty, jolif (now joli), was used to name the ancient midwinter Norse feast jol, which later morphed into yule.
 A further transformation led to jolly, as in Jolly Santa.

 on opposite sides

 of a colour wheel